 Funding Opportunity Announcement Number: DE-FOA-0002214

-Relevance to Systems Biology and DOE-BER mission: There is increasing interest in analyzing complex biological data using machine learning algorithms to predict outcomes in the biological world(1).
-Specifically, the ability to infer a polygenic trait from genomic feature(s) is a demanding challenge for basic and applied research.
-Also, functionally testing whether the feature(s) with predictive power can further shed light on the underlying mechanism remains largely unexplored.
+Relevance to Systems Biology and DOE-BER mission: There is increasing interest in analyzing complex biological data using machine learning algorithms to infer a polygenic trait from genomic feature(s).
 We address these basic gaps in systems biology to address a practical application of increasing productivity in the model Biofuel crop Brachypodium in dry, nutrient poor soils.
-We use a machine learning approach (XG-Boost) – in which “Boosting” is a sequential learning process where the subsequent predictors learn from the errors of previous predictors.
-This machine learning approach will enable us to predict phenotypes based on transcriptome data in varieties of the model biofuel crop Brachypodium.
-The outcome will be a set features (e.g. genes) whose importance to predicting phenotypes is ranked using out-of-sample crop varieties.
-The advantage of conducting these studies in Brachypodium, is that we can functionally test genes and uncover mechansisms involved in NUE and WUE by mutation and transgenesis.
-Our studies relate to predicting NUE and WUE in a model biofuel crop, but the approach we develop and deploy is relevant across biology, agriculture or medicine.
+We use a suite of machine learning algorithms to predict Nitrogen Use Efficiency (NUE) and Water Use Efficiency (WUE) phenotypes based on transcriptome data in varieties of the model biofuel crop Brachypodium.
+The outcome will be a set of features (e.g. genes) whose importance to predicting phenotypes is ranked using out-of-sample crop varieties.
+The advantage of conducting these studies in Brachypodium, is that we can functionally test genes and uncover mechanisms involved in NUE and WUE by mutation and transgenesis.
+Our immediate application is to predict NUE and WUE in a model biofuel crop, but the approach we develop and deploy can be applied across biology, agriculture and medicine.

 Novelty: N-by-W gene responses predict WUE and NUE in crops.
-The most novel aspect of our proposal, is that our recent studies in rice clearly show that genes responding to N-by-W interactions (N/W or NxW), show the highest correlation with biomass and drought outcomes (e.g. W-use efficiency and Stomatal conductance) – compared to genes that only respond to W (Fig. 1) (2) (Swift 2019).
-However, to date, transcriptome studies in Brachypodium have been are limited to drought responses alone (REFs).
+Our recent studies in rice show that genes responding to N-by-W interactions (N/W or NxW), show the highest correlation with biomass and drought outcomes (e.g. W-use efficiency and Stomatal conductance) – compared to genes that respond only to W (Fig. 1) (2).
+However, to date, transcriptome studies in Brachypodium have been limited to drought responses alone (REFs).
 There are currently no datasets of the N-response transcriptome study in Brachy published to date.
-Our plan to uncover the N-by-W responses in Brachypodium and use them in a machine learning pipeline – to uncover the genes that underlie NUE and WUE in the model biofuel crop – where we can functionally validate the mechanisms using mutants and transgenics.
+Our plan is to measure the N-by-W responses in Brachypodium and use them in a machine learning pipeline to uncover the genes that underlie NUE and WUE in the model biofuel crop, where we can functionally validate the mechanisms using mutants and transgenics.

 Overview of Aims: The goal of this study, is to use machine learning approaches to uncover the genes that control biomass, WUE and NUE in the model biofuel crop, Brachypodium.
 In Aim 1, we will identify the genes and phenotypes responsive to N-moles, W-moles, N-molarity (N/W) and NxW synergistic interactions by exposing Brachy to a 4x4 NxW matrix, as we have previously done in rice (Swift 2019).
-Then, in Aim 2, we will extend this N-by-W analysis across a set of 10 Brachy varieties that have been identified to be tolerant, intermediate and susceptible to drought as described in (3)(Fisher 2016).
-In Aim 3, we will use this N-by-W transcriptome and phenotype data in a machine learning approach (XG-boost) to which will identify a ranked list of features (e.g. genes) whose N-by-W responses are able to predict phenotype outcomes.
+Then, in Aim 2, we will extend this N-by-W analysis across a set of 15 Brachy varieties that have been identified to be tolerant, intermediate and susceptible to drought as described in (3).
+In Aim 3, we will use this N-by-W transcriptome and phenotype data in a collection of machine learning methods to which will identify a ranked list of features (e.g. genes) whose N-by-W responses are able to predict phenotype outcomes.
 Finally, in Aim 4, we will functionally validate the role of these genes in the N-by-W responses using mutants and transgenics in phenotypic assays.

 Background: